regindex/suffixient-array/README.md

   -p, --mod MOD         PFP: hash modulus (def.
 100) -t, --threads THREADS
                         PFP: number of helper threads (def.
-0) -i, --no-invert       PFP: do not invert the text before running the algorithm
+0)
 ```

 You can use the suffixient-array-index.py interface to <b>build and query the suffixient-array index</b> (sA-index).
 The sA-index currently supports two types of queries: locating one occurrence and finding MEMs.
 Like the previous tool, it requires an input file that must not contain the characters 0, 1, or 2.
 In addition, if the `opt-sA` index variant or the `rlz|bitpacked-text` random access text oracles are selected the input must contain DNA characters (A, C, G, T) only.